ionic-team/capacitor-site/docs-md/basics/workflow.md

 ## 3. Open your Native IDE

 Capacitor uses the Native IDEs to build, simulate, and run your app.
-To open it run
+To open one, run:

 ```bash
 npx cap open